 The duration of the extracts should be max.
 5 minutes.

-The examination board decides after the first aptitude examination which applicant will be invited for the second examination level.
+The audit commission decides right after the auditions if the applicant will be invited for the 2nd level audition.

-The results of the examination will be communicated to the applicants after the audition.
+The results will also be communicated to the applicants after the auditions.

 - 4.2.
-Informations on the second examination level
+Informations on the 2nd level and final entrance examinations

-In level one the board will examine the classical and contemporary roles on one of the first days.
-Possibly there will be worked on either of them.
+In stage one the board will examine the classical and contemporary roles on one of the first two days.
+Possibly it will be worked on either of them.
 The duration of each role/ scene should be max 3 minutes.
-The board reserves the right to come back to the musical performance of the first examination step.
+The board reserves the right to come back to the musical performance of the 1st level audition.

-The decision about admission to level two will be told in the end of level one.
+The decision on continuing auditions in stage two will be told in the end of level one.

-Level two consists of single and group improvisations as well as working for oneself.
+Stage two consists of single and group improvisations as well as individual work.

-In the end of the day of level two the board will decide on the admission of the acting studies at ADK and tell the applicants in person.
+In the end of the day of stage two the board will decide on the admission of the acting studies at ADK and tell the applicants in person.

 Accommodation and travelling expenses are not refunded.

-If the entrance examination is not passed once it can be repeated at earliest one year later.
+If the admission exam is not passed once it can be repeated at earliest one year later.

 Further repetitions are not permitted.